jlochman/blockchain-developer-bootcamp-final-project/README.md

 2. **Auction** allowing the owner to set starting price and the end time of the auction.

 I'd like to implement marketplace fee and royalties distribution so if the NFT is sold for 1 ETH, then 0.02 ETH goes to an address of the marketplace, 0.03 ETH to an address of the creator and 0.95 ETH to the seller.

+## Update
+I think the suggested model gives too much power to NFT marketplace (despite the fact it copies how NFT marketplaces work today).
+These concerns have been discussed among Callisto community and lead to a proposal to extend ERC721 contract to have some marketplace features implemented in NFT contract directly.

+The extended contract is called [CallistoNFT](https://callisto.network/callistonft-advanced-standard/) and tries to deal with following

+> - **Built-in “trades”** — there is no need to rely on third-party marketplaces for NFTs now, you can express your willingness to sell / buy a specific NFT right through the token contract!
+> - **Monetization for NFT creators**, not third party marketplaces — NFT developers / creators can now earn % fee on these built-in trades instead of the marketplaces that traditionally did this.
+> - **Communication model for smart-contracts** — “events” are a very standard practice in programming and the key feature for programm-to-programm communication models.
+However ERC721 lacks this feature.
+New standard addresses this to open up wider automatisation opportunities.
+> - **Standardized properties** — NFTs typically represent some unique objects and store their properties (for example bitmap for a picture or website link).
+This unique properties are implementaiton-specific in ERC721.
+CallistoNFT makes a step towards standardizing this features.

+In this project, I deal with suggestions 1 and 2 because they directly address features, I want to implemennt.